Nigerian Tomato Stew Base

 Taste to be sure the tomato is no more sour, take off the heat.

-- The large amount of oil is necessary to aid in frying the tomato puree to the required degree of doneness without burning it.
+- A large amount of oil is necessary to aid in frying the tomato puree to the required degree of doneness without burning it.

 - When my tomato stew base is ready, I drain off as much oil as I can into a separate container and store.
 This oil is precious because it is packed full of flavour.
 It can be used in frying a fresh batch of Nigerian tomato stew base, stir-fries, sauces, marinades, also in making agidi-jollof , or in any dish that requires infused oil.